-Organic farming was not born yesterday, but despite growing demand, it is still a complex subject for many.
-At Fourmi Bionique, organic is at the heart of our priorities since day one, as is local sourcing, in the production of our granola, snacks and for our bulk ingredients.
-However, we must constantly think about how to integrate it into our offer.
-Organic has a cost and requires compromise.
+Why not make granola that is 100% organic?
+Organic farming isn’t new, but despite growing demand, it is still a complex subject.
+At Fourmi Bionique, organic food has been at the heart of our priorities since day one, along with local sourcing in the production of our granola, snacks and for our bulk ingredients.
+However, we must constantly think about how to include organic ingredients, which come at a higher cost and require compromise.
 Should we focus on organic granola or local granola?
-Organic or Fairtrade?
-Is organic certification always a guarantee and certainty of quality?
-You will see that the answers are far from obvious.
+What about organic vs. fair trade?
+Is organic certification always a guarantee of a high-quality product?
+Read on to learn why these answers are far from obvious.

 Why choose certified organic granola?